I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

-Why Did Hitler Invade the Soviet Union During WW2
+Why Did Germany Invade the Soviet Union?

 The German invasion of the Soviet Union (code name "Operation Barbarossa") during World War II was the largest invasion ever attempted in history.
 Over the course of the conflict, over four million axis forces were used.
 The invasion started on June 22nd, 1941 taking the Soviet Union and Stalin completely by surprise.
 Despite the early success of this operation, the Germans eventually lost due to the stubborn Russian resistance and the harsh winter conditions.